 In general, if the offered certificates or notes, other than the interest only certificates, are purchased at a premium and principal distributions occur at a rate faster than anticipated at the time of purchase, the investor's actual yield to maturity will be lower than that assumed at the time of purchase.
-Conversely, if the offered certificates or notes, other than the interest only certificates, are purchased at a discount and principal distributions occur at a rate slower than that anticipated at the time of purchase, the investor's actual yield to maturity will be lower than that anticipated at the time of purchase, the investor's actual yield to maturity will be lower than that anticipated at the time of purchase, the investor's actual yield to maturity will be lower than that originally assumed.
+Conversely, if the offered certificates or notes, other than the interest only certificates, are purchased at a discount and principal distributions occur at a rate slower than that anticipated at the time of purchase, the investor's actual yield to maturity will be lower than that originally assumed.